British Indian Ocean Territory: Government

+Chagossian Government

+The Chagossian Government is a rival government claiming to represent the Chagossian people of the British Indian Ocean Territory, based on Île du Coin in the north of the territory.
+It was formed in December 2025 as the Chagossian Government-in-Exile, and dropped the "in exile" from its name on 17 February 2026 following its leader Misley Mandarin's return to the islands.

 Naval Party 1002 and MV Grampian Frontier

 Naval Party 1002 (NP 1002) is directly present in the territory, and is composed of both Royal Navy and Royal Marine personnel.
 NP 1002 is responsible for civil administration and enforcement.
 Its members are tasked with policing and carrying out customs duties.
 Royal Marines in the territory also reportedly form a security detachment.

 Prior to 2017, the BIOT patrol vessel, MV Pacific Marlin, was based in Diego Garcia.
 It was operated by the Swire Pacific Offshore Group.
 The Pacific Marlin patrolled the marine reserve all year, and since the marine reserve was designated in April 2010, the number of apprehensions of illegal vessels within the area has increased.
 The ship was built in 1978 as an ocean-going tug.
 It is 57.7 m long, with a draught of 3.8 m, and gross tonnage of 1,200 tons.
 It has a maximum speed of 12.5 kn with an economic speed of 11 kn, permitting a range of about 18000 nmi and fuel endurance of 68 days.
 It was the oldest vessel in the Swire fleet.
 Pacific Marlin reportedly spent about 54% of her taskings on fishery patrol duties, and a further 19% on military patrol duties.

 In 2016, a new contract was signed with Scottish-based North Star Shipping for the use of the vessel MV Grampian Frontier (also known as the Grampian Endurance).
 She is a 70 m vessel carrying up to 24 personnel, and fulfils both the patrol and research role.
 The vessel reportedly operates in conjunction with personnel from NP 1002 on both fisheries and military enforcement tasks / exercises, and also carries scientists / researchers involved in a range of research work, particularly conservation.
 In 2022, Grampian Frontier tracked a Mauritian-charted vessel temporarily bringing Chagossian exiles to Blenheim Reef in the archipelago.